covcom/205CDE/01 C9 IDE/README.md

 ![](.md_images/ide.png)

 Congratulations!
 You've just created your first project in C9!
-Notice the littller cloud icon to the right hand side of the IDE, click on it will bring you back to the Dashborad.
+Notice the little cloud icon to the right-hand side of the IDE, click on it will bring you back to the Dashboard.

 ![](.md_images/cloud.png)

-What you'll see now is that a new workspace called lab1 appeared in your Dashborad.
-Click anywhere within lab1's rectangle frame, but not the Open button, this is take you to the Workspace overview page
+What you'll see now is that a new workspace called lab1 appeared in your Dashboard.
+Click anywhere within lab1's rectangle frame, but not the Open button, this takes you to the Workspace overview page

 ![](.md_images/lab1_setting.png)

-This is where you can find out how much diskspace and RAM are being used in your project, and what files you have etc. If you exceed the limit for a free acount, you'll have to pay!
+This is where you can find out how much disk space and RAM are being used in your project, and what files you have etc. If you exceed the limit for a free account, you'll have to pay!

 Click on the little green gear icon will take you to the settings page, this is where the whole project can be deleted (for ever).
 So be careful with this.